bladeacer/mnemosync/README.md

 ## License

-This CLI tool is licensed under GPLv3.
+This Golang CLI app, "mnemosync" is released under the GNU General Public License version 3 (GPLv3) License.

 ### License Notice

 ```
-This file is part of mnemosync.
+This file is part of mnemosync. mnemosync is a CLI tool that lets you add
+folders to backup manually to a target Git repository.

+Copyright (c) 2025 bladeacer

-mnemosync is free software: you can redistribute it and/or modify it under the terms of the
+mnemosync is free software: you can redistribute it and/or modify it under the
-GNU General Public License as published by the Free Software Foundation, either
+terms of the GNU General Public License as published by the Free Software
-version 3 of the License, or (at your option) any later version.
+Foundation, either version 3 of the License, or (at your option) any later version.

 mnemosync is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR